digitalservicebund/terraform-modules/stackit-postgres-db/README.md

   user_names     = ["additional", "user"] # optional

-  secret_manager_instance_id = "[your secrets manager instance id]" # available as output from stackit-secrets-manager module kubernetes_namespace = "[your-namespace]" # Namespace where the External Secret manifest will be applied manifest_filename = "[path-to-the-manifest-file-to-be-created]" # The path in your system the manifest will be stored at }
+  secret_manager_instance_id = "[your secrets manager instance id]" # available as output from stackit-secrets-manager module kubernetes_namespace       = "[your-namespace]" # Namespace where the External Secret manifest will be applied external_secret_manifest   = "[path-to-the-manifest-file-to-be-created]" # The path in your system the external secret manifest will be stored at config_map_manifest        = "[patth-to-the-manifestt-file-to-be-created" # The path in your system the config map manifest will be stored at
+}
 ```